P5-Tacos/P5-Tacos-thrift-store/README.md

 ## Changes Log
 #### Week 9
+- Sam
+	- This week I mainly worked on finishing up our multi page form. [link to image directory](https://github.com/P5-Tacos/P5-Tacos-thrift-store/tree/main/static/images/delnorteeatsfood).
+The link takes you to the image directory which contains all the images i used for our multipage form.
+Besides that, I worked on creating another table for the form and was able to incorporate buttons: which i plan on connecting to an actual system that will work as a cart where users can "buy now".
+I also helped out Brayden a bit with his project.
+	- 1. Ability to clearly review tickets and suggestions 5pts After our crossovers from last week, we were suggested to improve our UI.
+That has been the focus for this week as I have now incorporated images with a loop.
+Also, the ticket from this week was for me to do that very thing --improve UI-- which is what I have somewhat done using buttons and loops for images.
+	- 2. College Board and Crossover visibility in project 3pts I learned how to use another type of loop through the help of colin.
+In this case, the loop that colin taught me was much quicker for me to use rather than what I had previously known.
+I demonstrated meeting the criteria of CB requirements by simply uisng more jinja.
+However, I did not do everything I had wanted to for this week, so that is why I am deducting 2 points off myself.

 - Brayden
 	- This week I worked on making a reaction test game [link to code](https://github.com/P5-Tacos/P5-Tacos-thrift-store/blob/76136fb252475a2090279eff1f0d395f0f9e92c3/templates/reactiontest.html#L1) since we already were happy with our website.
 	- 1. Ability to clearly review tickets and suggestions 5pts